DavidWells/analytics/site/main/source/lifecycle.md

 ![Analytics Lifecycle](https://user-images.githubusercontent.com/532272/64586657-db813300-d351-11e9-83d8-0d81c6973e49.png)

 Below is a list of events exposed by default.
-To see the events flowing through your setup, turn on [debug mode](https://getanalytics.io/debugging/) or checkout the [demo](https://analytics-demo.netlify.com/).
+To see the events flowing through your setup, turn on [debug mode](https://getanalytics.io/debugging/) or check out the [demo](https://analytics-demo.netlify.com/).

 ## Initialization Events